 The Resort

 The resort itself is simply stunning.
-The property is very new and only opened in 2018, and the decor follows a contemporary style with authentic Balinese touches and woodwork.
+The property is fairly new and opened in 2018, and the decor follows a contemporary style with authentic Balinese touches and woodwork.
 The resort is full of lush vegetation and each villa is completely secluded from one another, all with an uninterrupted view of the Indian Ocean and staggered to offer privacy and unobstructed views.

 The Villas